EQWorks/python-curriculum/03-data-containers-and-repetitions-2.md

     print(data.get('origin', 'No Trace'))
 ```

-Though for indefinitive use-cases, `while` loop may be more reasonable:
+Though for indefinite use-cases, `while` loop may be more reasonable:

 ```python
 '''guess_game.py'''